Gudrun: Wild Hunt

-In the legend of the Wild Hunt, Gudhrun Gjúkadottir is referred to as Guro Rysserova ("Gudrun Horse-tail").
+In the Norwegian legend of the Wild Hunt, Gudrun is referred to as Guro Rysserova ("Gudrun Horse-tail"), who leads the so-called Asgard Ride, "Oskoreia".

+Oskoreia, as well as the so-called Lussireia, is said to be happening around Christmas.
+In a Scandinavian ballad called "Sigurd Svein", which has a similar story as in Grípisspá, but in the end Sigurd Svein meets Gunnar and Gudrun, in the Norwegian version called Guro, and they take him into the Oskoreia.

+According to Rikard Berge, the leaders of Wild Hunt in the legends of north-western Telemark were Guro Rysserova and Sigurd Angerstøyl, because Sigurd was said to be from Angerstøyl seter, while his uncle is probably the same character as one of the legendary rulers of Haukeli in the same region.

+This way, in Gudrun in the folklore and songs of north-western Telemark became two different characters: the malicious troll queen Jorunn Joklekåpa and the Wild Hunt leaderess Guro Rysserova.
+Both of them are depicted as evil characters.

+Guro Rysserova is also known in eastern Telemark, where she, according to a local legend noted by Landstad, has kidnapped a young man in Klevar village (now in Midt-Telemark Municipality) and took him into the Oskoreia.
+Then, every thursday the Oskoreia returned, and the locals threw a knife over the head of the man, what would save him, but every time he rode his horse to fast, and the third thursday his brother wasn’t willing to throw the knife in order to inherit his property, so eventually the man got lost forever.

 Theories about the development of the Gudrun figure

 Based on Atlakviða, most scholars believe that the destruction of the Burgundians and the murder of Sigurd were originally separate traditions.
 Gudrun's two names may result from the merging of two different figures, one who was the wife of Sigurd, and one who was the brother of the Burgundians killed by Attila.

 The first attestation of Kriemhild or Gudrun, however, is the Nibelungenlied.
 This is also the first secure attestation of a combined legend of the death of Sigurd and the destruction of the Burgundians.